-Harrisburg woman accused of forging 3 signatures on election petition
+Woman accused of forging signatures on Harrisburg mayoral election petition

 HARRISBURG, Pa.–A Harrisburg woman is facing charges after admitting to forging the names of three people on a petition to get Harrisburg Mayor Eric Papenfuse re-elected, according to the criminal complaint.